 Your New Mainstay

 This is where things get spicy.
 The Sette 270Wi.
-Priced at $549, you might be wondering why the Sette 270Wi is the most expensive of the bunch.
-Well money talks, and for $549 you won't just be saying you're done with the cafe, you'll be saying, "I am the cafe!"
+You might be wondering why the Sette 270Wi is the most expensive of the bunch.
+Well money talks and, for the price, you won't just be saying you're done with the cafe, you'll be saying, "I am the cafe!"
 So what's new here?
 To put it simply, it takes everything good from the Sette 270 and adds a whole lot of nuance.
 Baratza says the "i" stands for intelligence and, considering the features we'll dive into, "intelligent" is an apt descriptor.

 The cornerstone of the Sette 270Wi can be found in its Acaia weight-based dosing technology.
 Where the previous models would measure a dose with grind time in seconds, the Sette 270Wi actively weighs your dose while grinding.
 Acaia's tech affords a level of precision and stability that actually accounts for vibrations in the room around you to better ensure an accurate dose.